julianduque/erlang-color/README.md

 ## The MIT License (MIT)

-Copyright (c) 2016 Julian Duque, Evgeni Kolev
+Copyright (c) 2016 Julian Duque, Evgeni Kolev, Duncan McGreggor

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation nfiles (the "Software"), to deal